June 1, 2020

 In the first of this series, we will introduce and define the concept of financial resilience, the bank’s KPIs around financial resilience and what it means for end customers to be financially resilient.
 In future posts we will explore banking strategies that develop financially resilient customers, how personalization enables customers to achieve financial resilience, how banks can use automation to drive customer financial resilience and how open banking can strengthen customers’ financial resilience.

-Customers Feel Unprepared for Crisis and Trust Banks to Help Them Prepare for a Rainy Day
+Customers Trust Banks to Help Them Prepare for a Rainy Day

 The COVID-19 pandemic is catalyzing financial uncertainty unparalleled since the Great Depression.
 Many people find themselves ill-equipped to survive this crisis, and with growing awareness and fear of future economic downturns.
 An April 2020 Forrester report found that many consumers struggle to manage debt, understand how to manage money and invest, afford credit, plan for retirement, and build savings.
 People are facing increasing financial burden, and they lack the knowledge and skills to ease it alone.